 Fresh, local fruit is a popular and delicious side.

-A small scoop of rice is a common side when eating breakfast in Mexico.
+A small scoop of rice is a typical Mexican breakfast side.

 What to Drink With Breakfast in Mexico

 Atole is a sweet drink made with a starch base (usually masa), which is mixed with water and sweet spices like sugar and cinnamon to create a creamy, warm drink.

 Atole is particularly popular with tamales, and it’s definitely worth trying when in Mexico!

 Popular, self-explanatory, and definitely a common sight on breakfast tables in Mexico!

 Fruit or vegetable juice is often offered as a side with breakfast in Mexico, and not just basic options like orange or mango.

 Versions that mix the juices of a few local fruits and vegetables together onsite are common and tasty!

 A Typical Mexican Breakfast at a Restaurant